nnsee/iopshell/README.md

 ```
 which is a lot more painless to write out.
 Of course, if you prefer, you can still use fully JSON-formatted text - either works.

+Additionally, there's an autocompleter to assist with the `call` command.
+After connecting, use the `list` command to enable tab-completion.

 See the `help` command for further info.

 ## Setting options